 Consenter set.
 The ordering nodes actively participating in the consensus mechanism for a given channel and receiving replicated logs for the channel.

 Finite-State Machine (FSM).
 Every ordering node in Raft has an FSM and collectively they’re used to ensure that the sequence of logs in the various ordering nodes is deterministic (written in the same sequence).

 Quorum.
 Describes the minimum number of consenters that need to affirm a proposal so that transactions can be ordered.
 For every consenter set, this is a majority of nodes.
 In a cluster with five nodes, three must be available for there to be a quorum.
 If a quorum of nodes is unavailable for any reason, the ordering service cluster becomes unavailable for both read and write operations on the channel, and no new logs can be committed.

 Leader.
-This is not a new concept — Kafka also uses leaders, as we’ve said — but it’s critical to understand that at any given time, a channel’s consenter set elects a single node to be the leader (we’ll describe how this happens in Raft later).
+This is not a new concept, but it’s critical to understand that at any given time, a channel’s consenter set elects a single node to be the leader (we’ll describe how this happens in Raft later).
 The leader is responsible for ingesting new log entries, replicating them to follower ordering nodes, and managing when an entry is considered committed.
 This is not a special type of orderer.
 It is only a role that an orderer may have at certain times, and then not others, as circumstances determine.

 Follower.
 Again, not a new concept, but what’s critical to understand about followers is that the followers receive the logs from the leader and replicate them deterministically, ensuring that logs remain consistent.
 As we’ll see in our section on leader election, the followers also receive “heartbeat” messages from the leader.
 In the event that the leader stops sending those message for a configurable amount of time, the followers will initiate a leader election and one of them will be elected the new leader.